WELCOME TO GMS ACCOUNTING ONLINE HELP

 - If you click on import more than once for the same cutoff date you will receive the message "the bank file has previously been imported for the current month.
 Are you sure you want to import it again?"

 Note: When you are going to import for the first time, after downloading your bank file, open it up.
 Make a note of which column and field the ending statement balance is listed.
-Then make a note of which column the following is in:
+Then make a note of which column the following are in:

 Check/Deposit Number